paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-037-youth-conservation-corps-and-public-lands-corps.md

 <a id="section-1725a"></a>
 ## § 1725a.
 Direct hire authority
-(1) During fiscal year 2012 and thereafter, the Secretary of the Interior may appoint, without regard to the provisions of subchapter I of chapter 33 of title 5, other than sections 3303 and 3328 of such title, a qualified candidate described in paragraph (1) 11 So in original.
-Probably should be “paragraph (2)”. directly to a position with a land managing agency of the Department of the Interior for which the candidate meets Office of Personnel Management qualification standards.
+(1) During fiscal year 2012 and thereafter, the Secretary (as defined in [section 1722 of this title](./chapter-037-youth-conservation-corps-and-public-lands-corps.md#section-1722)) may appoint, without regard to the provisions of subchapter I of chapter 33 of title 5, other than sections 3303 and 3328 of such title, a qualified candidate described in paragraph (2) directly to a position for which the candidate meets Office of Personnel Management qualification standards.

 (2) Paragraph (1) applies with respect to a former resource assistant (as defined in [section 1722 of this title](./chapter-037-youth-conservation-corps-and-public-lands-corps.md#section-1722)) who—

-  (A) completed a rigorous undergraduate or graduate summer internship with a land managing agency, such as the National Park Service Business Plan Internship;
+  (A) completed a rigorous undergraduate or graduate summer internship with the Secretary (as so defined), such as the National Park Service Business Plan Internship;

   (B) successfully fulfilled the requirements of the internship program; and